 The free version of ProWritingAid is a great place to start.
 Personally, I enjoy the flexibility and increased capacity that comes with the premium version.

 What does it cost to go premium?
 ProWritingAid operates on a subscription model.
-You can choose how many years you’d like to join, or go all in with lifetime access.
+You can choose to try it for a month or a year, or go all in with lifetime subscription access.

 |Ready to try it?
 Sign up for ProWritingAid here.|